gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum.Crc32/README.md

 Another good option is CRC-32C which is widely used in data storage and communication industries, but more importantly, it benefits from a hardware acceleration provided by modern CPUs.
 CRC-32C algorithm is available via `Crc32.Attested.C` property.

-All other predefined algorithms are available via the corresponding properties of `Crc32.Attested` class.
+All other predefined algorithms are available via the corresponding properties of the `Crc32.Attested` class.

 ## Custom CRC-32 Algorithms